 - 3.3.1.
-Transport operations are anticipated to continue through approximately September 30 at Lower Monumental and through October 31 at Lower Granite and Little Goose. - 3.3.2.
-Transport may be stopped earlier at any of the projects due to columnaris disease (see section 4.6.5) or at Lower Monumental due to low fish abundance (see section 4.6.6).
+Transport operations are anticipated to continue through October 31 at Lower Granite and Little Goose. - 3.3.2.
+Transport may be stopped earlier at any of the projects due to columnaris disease (see section 4.6.5).